redhat-cip/software-factory/docs/intro.rst

 ==============

-As it is always a pain to deal with login/logout of each component, the SF provides an unified authentication through Gerrit, Redmine and Jenkins.
+As it is always a pain to deal with login/logout of each component, the SF provides an unified authentication through Gerrit, Storyboard and Jenkins.
-Once your are authenticated on Gerrit your are also logged in on Redmine and Jenkins.
+Once your are authenticated on Gerrit your are also logged in on Storyboard and Jenkins.
 A logout from one service logs you out from other services as well.

 Currently SF provides four kind of backends to authenticate: